 Strive for Steady Breathing

-A steady flow of oxygen to the muscles is important for energy production and recovery, and it’s the slow, deep, steady belly breaths that best get the job done.
-Many climbers, however, have a tendency to shift into shallow, rapid breathing as fatigue and mental anxiety grow.
-Worse yet, some climbers unknowingly hold their breath at times of high stress.
-These are two tendencies that you must be aware of and proactively counteract if you are to climb your best.
+A steady flow of oxygen to the muscles is important for energy production and recovery.
+Deep belly breaths get that job done best.
+Many climbers have a tendency to shift into shallow, rapid breathing as fatigue and mental anxiety grow.
+Worse yet, some climbers unknowingly hold their breath when the going gets tough.

-Before every climb, pause to close your eyes and take several slow, deep breaths.
-Feel your belly expand outward as you slowly inhale, and then allow the air to escape sparingly through pursed lips in a slow ten-second count (count in your mind).
-As you commence climbing, strive to maintain the same slow, steady breathing that you initiated on the ground.
-This is, of course, often difficult, since a dicey sequence or strenuous move can trigger irregular breathing patterns.
-Consequently, it is critical that you use every rest position as an opportunity to reset your breathing cycle with a few slow, deep belly breaths.
-Such proactive breath control is like topping off your gas tank—do it frequently, and you’ll rarely hit empty.
+As you commence climbing, strive to maintain the same slow rate of breathing that you initiated on the ground.
+This can present a challenge, since a dicey sequence or strenuous move can trigger irregular breathing patterns.
+In that case, use every rest position as an opportunity to reset your breathing cycle.
+Such proactive breath control is like topping off your gas tank.
+Do it frequently, and you’ll rarely hit empty.